 My son has grown out of all his dress pants.
 His legs and arms have grown like weeds.
 I don’t have a lot of time at the moment and I don’t love sewing dress pants, but it was getting embarrassing.
 I decided to cut up some dress pants from my upcycle pile that one of my family members gave to me.
 It was a basic stretch woven dress pant with pinstripes.
 It’s a nice dark color: a mix between a gray and a brown.
 I used the Tree Climber Trousers Pattern in a size 2 with a size 5 length.
 This is a great basic pattern that’s easy to dress up.
 I’ve used it several times.
 I really like the knee patches for extra strength.
 I don’t want my son to rip through his knees anytime soon.

 I kept the pattern pretty much the same except I switched the front pockets from patch pockets to curved pockets.
 I also did not add a faux fly.
 I added elastic to the waistband, but kept most of the “gathering” in the back.
 It’s good to know how to stitch in the ditch for a smooth and flat waistband.
+Here are some ideas for finding elastic to reuse.

 It was really fun to mix up the direction of the stripes.
 I did diagonal stripes on the knee patches, diagonal back pockets, and crosswise back pocket flaps.
 If you are sewing stripes this is how to match stripes.